Corporate Governance Policy

 Efforts are made to provide an easy-to-understand explanation in the notice of convocation, and to dispatch it as early as possible.
 The content of the notice of convocation is disclosed in both Japanese and English at the stock exchange, the Electronic Voting Platform, the Company's website, etc.

-To enhance convenience the exercise of rights for shareholders, the Company introduces a system for electronically exercising voting rights and the Electronic Voting Platform.
+To enhance convenience the exercise of rights for shareholders, the Company introduces a system for viewing notice for convening an Annual General Shareholders Meeting, electronically exercising voting rights, and the Electronic Voting Platform.

 When institutional investors, etc. who hold shares under the name of a trust bank, etc. make a request in advance to exercise its shareholder rights such as exercising voting rights at the General Meeting of Shareholders, the Company will discuss on such issue with the trust bank, etc. Additionally, when such institutional investors, etc. wish to observe the General Meeting of Shareholders, such observance will be permitted solely at the Meeting venue after completing the prescribed procedures.